ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-Figure~\ref{fig:lcexample} illustrates typical SN~Ia lightcurves and SALT2 models using actual ZTF-Cosmo-DR2 data.
-SN Ia data shown in this figure are normalized by their best fitted flux at maximum light ($x_0$) and corrected for Milky Way extinction \citep{Schlafly2011}.
-For the sake of visibility, it contains only targets within a $z\in[0.05, 0.09]$ redshift range, a color range of $c\in[-0.1,+0.1]$ and a stretch range $x_1\in [-1,+1]$, such that all displayed SNe~Ia are comparable.
-This figure illustrates three periods that we discuss in detail below: (1) early-phases, the first~d following the explosion ($\phi\in[-18,-10]$~d) ; (2) the maximum light ($\phi\in[-5,+10]$~d) ; and (3) the second peak in the red- to near-infrared bands ($\phi\in[+15,+35]$~d) that is a noticeable SN~Ia lightcurve feature.
+Figure~\ref{fig:lcexample} illustrates typical SN~Ia light curves and SALT2 models using ZTF SN~Ia DR2 data.
+The SN Ia data shown in this figure are normalized by their best-fit flux at maximum light ($x_0$), and they are corrected for Milky Way extinction \citep{Schlafly2011}.
+For the sake of visibility, the figure only contains targets within a redshift range of $z\in[0.05, 0.09]$, a color range of $c\in[-0.1,+0.1]$, and a stretch range of $x_1\in [-1,+1]$, so that all displayed SNe~Ia are comparable.
+This figure illustrates three periods, which we discuss in detail below: (1) early phases, that is, the first days following the explosion ($\phi\in[-18,-10]$~d); (2) maximum light ($\phi\in[-5,+10]$~d); and (3) the second peak in the red to near-infrared bands ($\phi\in[+15,+35]$~d), which is a noticeable SN~Ia light-curve feature.